When Fear of Success Stands in Your Way

 Celebrate your small wins

-Purposefully notice and celebrate all your successes along the way, no matter how small.
+Purposefully notice and celebrate all your success along the way, no matter how small.

 Don't let perfectionism downplay your wins.